Anxiety and the Higher Purpose of Fear

 And over time, I began to recognise it.

-All the fear, anxiousness, stress and nervousness wasn't a bad thing to run from or push down.
+All the fear, anxiousness, stress and nervousness weren't a bad thing to run from or push down.

 It was just trying to tell me to stop.